Gild the lily

 What's the origin of the phrase 'Gild the lily'?

-Shakespeare didn't coin the term 'gild the lily', but he came as close to doing so in King John, 1595:
+Shakespeare didn't quite coin the term 'gild the lily', but he came very close to doing so in King John, 1595:

 Therefore, to be possess'd with double pomp,